 Once enabled, users can visit their profile page to activate 2-factor authentication.
 To do this, they should:

-- Change to Profile (3) and click on the Enable 2-factor authentication link (4).
+- Select Profile (3) and click the Enable 2-factor authentication link (4).

-- In the new window that will appear, the user needs to set the Authentication type to Google Authenticator (5).
+- In the new window, the user needs to set the Authentication type to Google Authenticator (5).

-- Scan the QR code (6) using the Google authenticator app on their mobile device, and add the provided code (7).
+- Scan the QR code (6) using Google authenticator app on their smartphone or tablet device, and add the provided code (7).

-The next time the user tries to sign in, they will be presented with an additional field to input the 6-digit code displayed on their mobile device.
+The next time the user tries to sign in, they will be presented with an additional field to input the 6-digit code displayed on their smartphone or tablet device.